Sravanireddyg/Desktop-Virtual-Assistant/README.md

 # Desktop-Virtual-Assistant
-Desktop virtual assistant that performs voice-activated tasks like playing music, web browsing, and opening applications.
+Welcome to AI, your personal desktop virtual assistant!
+AI can recognize voice commands to perform a variety of tasks such as playing YouTube videos, checking the time, searching Wikipedia, telling jokes, opening applications, and more.